 Time to fill: 50 days

-Finance runs 23 percent above the national average primarily because base salaries are higher, which inflates both loaded interviewer time and any percentage-based recruiter fees.
+Finance runs above the national average primarily because base salaries are higher, which inflates both loaded interviewer time and any percentage-based recruiter fees.
 Compliance screening (FINRA, background checks, credit checks for regulated roles) adds $200 to $500 per hire.
 Investment banking and trading roles can spike CPH to $15,000 to $40,000 when retained search is used on senior talent.
 Retail banking and back- office finance sit closer to the $5,900 average.

 Manufacturing